-The Jewish Studies program offers a major (35 credits) and a certificate (18 credits) for students wishing to study various forms of Jewish culture throughout the centuries.
+The Jewish Studies program offers a major (35 credits) and a minor (18 credits) for students wishing to study various forms of Jewish culture throughout the centuries.

-The Jewish Studies program offers a BA degree and a certificate in Jewish Studies.
+The Jewish Studies program offers a BA degree and a minor in Jewish Studies.
 These are offered at the Boca Raton campus, although some Jewish Studies courses are regularly offered at other sites.

-Both the BA and certificate program are open to all students wishing to study various forms of Jewish culture throughout the centuries.
+Both the BA and minor program are open to all students wishing to study various forms of Jewish culture throughout the centuries.
 They may be especially useful for:

 - those thinking about vocational opportunities in Jewish communal and educational organizations (community centers, family service bureaus, federations; camp administration; teaching in Hebrew or day schools);